 It’s Easy to Get Started

 If you want to learn more about how the Conjur Kubernetes-native integration works, read John Tuttle’s “Kubernetes Authentication with Conjur” blog post.
 More details on Conjur integrations can be found in on our page.
-You can get started immediately with the hosted version of our Conjur Open Source tutorial.
+You can get started immediately with our Conjur Open Source tutorial.
 This tutorial will take you through the basics of creating a security policy, machine identity, and secrets management with Conjur Open Source.
 If you use Google Cloud Provider, deploying Conjur Open Source only takes one click in the GCP Marketplace.
 If you get stuck, no worries, help is always available in our Slack community.